Embird Embroidery Software

 A

-List of parameter sections, such as Overall, Fill, Column, Outline, etc. Switch between the sections by tapping its name.
+List of parameter sections, including Overall, Fill, Column, and Outline.
+Switch between these sections by clicking the respective section name.

 B